RationAI/xopat/modules/README.md

 ## `include.json`
-It's structure is similar, however, you have no access to the values of this configuration at runtime and the set-up should be more or less static, so that plugins can rely on the behaviour.
-Instead of `modules` here we can define a dependency on other modules with `requires` list.
+It's structure is similar but instead of `modules` here we can define a dependency on other modules with `requires` list.
 ````json
 {